Estimated reading time: 3 mins

 About the Author

-Natalie is the co-founder and illustrator at Little Scholars Playground.
-She is passionate about literacy, learning, illustrating, black women in STEM and Montessori.
+Denhue is the co-founder and Author at Little Scholars Playground.
+He is passionate about literacy, learning, writing and STEM.